All Episodes

 He gets rid of them.

-So we got this 62-page questionnaire, and it that you have to uh pass, fill out and pass if you're gonna work for Obama.
+So we got this 62-page questionnaire that you have to pass, fill out and pass if you're going to work for Obama.

 It's been said that not even he could pass if he were asked to serve in some administration and have this questionnaire.

-We're not able to offer Mrs. Clinton the job as Secretary of State.
+We're not able to offer Mrs. Clinton the job of Secretary of State.

-There are just too many conflicts here with uh President Clinton's involvement uh over the uh oceans here and plus uh the Clinton library, the donors list and so forth.
+There are just too many conflicts here with President Clinton's involvement over the oceans here plus the Clinton library, the donors list and so forth.

 I doubt that they would announce it that way, but everybody would know.